17th Lithuanian Uhlan Regiment: War of the Sixth Coalition

 After this battle, both regiments were attached to the division of the French General Gérard, belonging to the XIII Corps.
 Together with it, the regiment fought near Bremen, Hamburg, Lübeck.
 On 20 April 1813, men from the 19th regiment were drafted into the regiment, after 225 soldiers from the 19th regiment were selected for the Imperial Guard.
 And the former commander of the 19th regiment col. Konstanty Rajecki became the new commander of the 17th regiment.
 The regiment fought its last battles in Denmark.
 After the abdication of Emperor Napoleon with the Treaty of Fontainebleau, the regiment was allowed to return to its homeland with weapons and flags.

+Most of the dispersed soldiers who, taking advantage of the amnesty, declared loyalty to Emperor Alexander I, gathered in Siedlce.
+From there, they were transferred to Garwolin and Łowicz, where the regiment was disbanded in mid-February 1815.